Mr-Gillies/Dante-Network-Church/README.md

 ## Project Summary

-This project documents the full rebuild of our church’s audio infrastructure.
-Before 2022, we were entirely analog — no digital routing, no Dante, and no network scalability.
-As Worship Arts Pastor, I led the shift to a Dante-based IP audio network that now supports FOH, livestream, stage monitoring, and digital audio playback.
+This project documents our church’s move from a completely analog audio setup to a modern Dante-based IP network.
+Before 2022, we didn’t have digital routing, remote access, or any scalable way to manage FOH, livestream, or playback systems.

+I led the shift as Worship Arts Pastor, but I was supported every step of the way by our volunteer IT and Audio teams.
+The result was a full rebuild that brought our system into the digital age — with room to grow.

-The final system includes four dedicated Mac Minis running Ableton Live, ProPresenter, LightKey, and Dante Virtual Soundcard — all synchronized over a VLAN-isolated Dante network with centralized control.
+We now run FOH, livestream, Ableton playback, lighting, and stage monitoring across a VLAN-isolated Dante network with centralized control.

 ## My Role

-I served as project lead with full authority over direction, budgeting, purchasing, and technical deployment.
-My responsibilities included:

-- Building a line-item budget with links, costs, and justifications
+I served as the project lead — planning, budgeting, and coordinating implementation.
+I leaned heavily on our IT and audio volunteers for key pieces like switch configuration, cabling, and VLAN setup.

+My part in this included:

+- Proposing the upgrade and presenting to leadership
-- Presenting to leadership and securing a $50,000 CAD budget
+- Drafting the full $50,000 CAD budget (and staying under it)
-- Directing the IT team on static IPs, subnet design, and VLAN segmentation
+- Coordinating IP assignments, static routes, and VLANs with our IT team
-- Selecting gear, overseeing procurement, and managing vendor logistics
+- Selecting gear, managing vendors, and receiving equipment
-- Designing the routing and network flow using Dante Controller and AES50
+- Designing Dante + AES50 routing to fit our multi-room workflow
-- Installing cabling (Cat6, SDI) across facilities including attic work
+- Running cable (SDI, Cat5e, DMX, Cat6 shielded, XLR) across the building
-- Setting up failover and remote access support for live operations
+- Enabling remote support via TeamViewer with MFA
-- Maintaining weekly Dante routing and Ableton integration

-This project modernized our entire workflow — from analog and patch bays to digital IP audio, fully documented and team-ready.
+I also wrote out documentation so the team could understand and support the system going forward.

 ## Why We Chose Dante

-In 2022, there was hesitation around using Dante.
-It was unfamiliar, and most of our volunteers were used to analog methods.
-I made the call to move forward based on:
+Dante wasn’t an obvious choice at first — a lot of us were used to analog boards and patch panels.
+But the need to separate livestream audio and FOH, along with the flexibility to route audio between rooms, led us to commit to it.

+We chose Dante because it allowed us to:

-- The need to separate FOH and livestream mixes
+- Keep FOH, livestream, and stage IEM mixes independent
-- Flexible routing of tracks and stems between multiple systems
-- Reducing signal degradation and analog grounding noise
-- Remote access and diagnostics through a centralized controller
-- Future scalability (lighting, MIDI, livestream sync)

-Dante offered the best long-term path for reliable, scalable audio infrastructure.
+- Send audio/midi/stems between rooms with zero signal loss
+- Use Dante Controller to adapt routing in real time
+- Add lighting/MIDI support over IP in the future
+- Train volunteers with consistent and predictable workflows

 ## System Overview

-- **Midas M32** FOH console with Dante expansion card (master clock & sync)
+- **Midas M32** FOH console (Dante card installed – master clock)
-- **Behringer X32 Rack** monitor console via AES50
+- **Behringer X32 Rack** (for IEMs — connected via AES50)
-- **Two DL16** stage boxes (daisy-chained via AES50 for stage I/O)
+- **Two DL16** stage boxes (AES50 daisy-chained)
-- **Four Mac Minis**:
+- **Mac Minis**:
-  - Ableton playback (clicks, cues, stems)
-  - Livestream (Ableton Live mixing)
-  - ProPresenter (media + Spotify)
+  - Livestream: Receives audio + pushes to Resi/YouTube
-  - LightKey (stage lighting)
+  - Ableton: Multitracks, cues, stems
+  - ProPresenter: Slides, video, and Spotify
+  - LightKey: Lighting control
-- **All Macs connected via Dante VLAN** with static IPs and managed switch
+- **Dante VLAN** with static IPs + managed switches
-- **Dante Controller** for signal flow configuration and monitoring
+- **Dante Controller** for signal routing + sync
-- **TeamViewer with MFA** installed on all Macs for secure remote control

-The M32 handled all Dante routing to and from stage, playback, and broadcast systems.
+- **Remote access** via TeamViewer (with MFA) for FOH and Livestream computers

 ## Budget and Procurement

-I created and managed the entire procurement workflow using a detailed spreadsheet with URLs, categories, and cost tracking.
-I worked closely with church leadership to control costs while building for future expansion.
+I managed the full purchasing and vendor workflow using spreadsheets and leadership review.
+We reused what we could and upgraded what was needed for long-term reliability.

 - **Approved Budget**: $50,000 CAD
-- **Final Spend**: $45,525.96 CAD
+- **Actual Spend**: $45,525.96 CAD
-- **Savings**: ~$4,474
+- **Savings**: ~$4,474 CAD

-We reused gear where possible and prioritized long-term durability over short-term convenience.

-## Weekly Responsibilities
+## Weekly Ops

-Each week, I continue to oversee system function and readiness:
+Each week I support Sunday operations by:

-- Manage Dante routing for FOH, livestream, and IEMs
+- Adjusting Dante routing for FOH/livestream
-- Confirm sync and signal flow between Macs and consoles
-- Reassign Ableton output channels for updated setlists
+- Updating Ableton channel outputs for multitrack sessions
-- Support the team with training, troubleshooting, and routing adjustments
+- Troubleshooting sync and routing issues
+- Helping volunteers rotate through the AV/Livestream stations (7 operators per week)

 ## Cloud/Security Relevance

-While this wasn’t a traditional cloud project, the parallels are strong:
+This wasn’t a cloud project, but it mirrors a lot of cloud principles:

-- **VLANs & IP Planning** mirror cloud VPC/subnet design
-- **Static routing** is similar to managing service endpoints
-- **TeamViewer with MFA** parallels bastion access/gateway control
+- **VLANs, subnets, and static IPs** are like designing secure VPCs
-- **Dante Controller** is effectively a real-time control plane
+- **Dante Controller** acts like a real-time control plane
+- **TeamViewer MFA** is similar to jump-host or bastion access
-- **Weekly ops and incident handling** reflect uptime SLAs and change management
+- **Ongoing routing changes and logging** reflect change control + uptime

-This project required secure architecture, documentation, and hands-on ops — skills that translate directly into cloud and security roles.
+The experience here — designing secure, scalable infrastructure with weekly ops — aligns well with cloud security architecture work.

 ## Documentation

-- `docs/setup.md`: Full install and routing guide
+- `docs/setup.md`: Full install + routing setup
-- `docs/ableton-routing-map.md`: Return track sends → Dante channels
+- `docs/ableton-routing-map.md`: How return tracks map to Dante channels
-- `docs/dante-routing-overview.md`: Input/output routing across devices
+- `docs/dante-routing-overview.md`: System-wide Dante signal flow
-- `docs/failover-remote-access.md`: Remote control and recovery plan
+- `docs/failover-remote-access.md`: Remote control plans + recovery notes
-- `docs/budget-summary.md`: Final cost categories and budget notes
+- `docs/budget-summary.md`: Full itemized cost breakdown
+- `images/docs/legacy/README.md`: Original brainstorm drawings and sketches

 ## Final Thoughts

-This was a ground-up infrastructure upgrade with real operational weight.
-I was fully responsible for the outcome — from the attic wiring to the last Ableton channel.
-What we built is reliable, maintainable, and modern.
+While I don’t pretend to be a network engineer, this project taught me a lot — not just about Dante and VLANs, but also how to lead a team and build systems that others can use and support.

+I’m proud of what we built together.
+It’s reliable, flexible, and future-ready — thanks to collaboration, planning, and a great volunteer team.

-**Project Lead**: Worship Arts Pastor
+**Project Lead**: Ryan Gillies (Worship Arts Pastor)
+**Collaborators**: Volunteer Audio + IT Team

 ---

 ### Security & Privacy Notice

-This public repo omits full budget line items, serial numbers, and internal access credentials in order to protect sensitive organizational data.
-Detailed procurement tracking was done internally and included vendor links, pricing, and invoicing.
+This repo avoids exposing any sensitive info — no IP addresses, MAC addresses, or login credentials are shared here.
+Procurement docs with serials, vendor info, and invoices are stored privately.
+All remote access is MFA-protected.

-As someone pursuing cloud security, I take care not to expose confidential or infrastructure-specific information unnecessarily.
-This documentation highlights the architecture and leadership behind the project — not privileged or sensitive data.
+This documentation exists to show the architecture, teamwork, and planning behind the system — not to expose private infrastructure.